-Roger Reidy provides HR and strategy advice and consults across a wide range of businesses including several top-tier public corporations.
-Roger joined Primary Ethics in 2011, providing leadership for the Classroom Support Team while also offering pro bono human resources advice and recruitment skills for senior managers, and acting as CEO when necessary.
+Roger Reidy provides HR and strategy advice and consults across a wide range of businesses, including several top-tier public corporations.
+Roger joined Primary Ethics in 2011, providing leadership for the Classroom Support Team while also offering pro bono human resources advice and recruitment skills for senior managers, plus acting as CEO when necessary.

-“Becoming a director is an unexpected but very welcome progression of my long term involvement, bringing my professional skills to help shape the direction of the organisation,” Roger said.
+“Becoming a director is an unexpected but very welcome progression of my long term involvement, bringing my professional skills to help shape the direction of the organisation.”

-Nigel Stokes has held the role of Financial Adviser in the NSW Government for 10 years working on a number of Government projects.
-At Bankers Trust Nigel worked on a series of significant privatisations including GIO, NSW State Bank and NSW TAB.
+Nigel Stokes held the role of Financial Adviser in the NSW Government for 10 years, working on a number of Government projects.
+At Bankers Trust Nigel worked on a series of significant privatisations, including GIO, NSW State Bank and NSW TAB.
 He also advised on the demutualisation of the ASX as well as consulting to the NSW Treasury Corporation on risk strategy.
-Nigel has also sat on the Boards of the CSIRO and the Electricity Commission of NSW.
+Nigel also sat on the Boards of the CSIRO and the Electricity Commission of NSW.